 Not to be confused with the Ben’s chain of delis, no-frills BB’s on Queens Boulevard serves a uniquely old-style, spicier, darker pastrami, that’s been an unsung local favorite since 1945.
 Be sure to also try the tongue and the rolled beef.

 A Bronx mainstay since 1953, Liebman’s is one of the few remaining Kosher, family-owned Jewish delis in New York.
-For those of you willing to make the schlep up there, you’ll be rewarded with pastrami as good as what you’ll find at Katz’s, but cheaper and with basically no tourists.
+Those willing to make the schlep up there will be rewarded with pastrami as good as what you’ll find at Katz’s, only cheaper and with basically no tourists.

 This old-school Brooklyn deli is not only popular with Sheepshead Bay locals, it also made an appearance on the final episode of Anthony Bourdain’s No Reservations.
 Despite the vintage decor and experienced staff, the place has only been around since 1993.
 Either way, this is top-notch, no-nonsense hot pastrami -- smoky and perfectly fatty, served traditionally on rye.